 - Take a haunted tour through New Orleans

 - Virtual ghost tours for remote and hybrid teams

 - Halloween happy hour ideas for virtual teams

-- fall team building activities for remote teams
+- Fall team building activities and games for remote teams

 Why is fall a perfect time of year for virtual team-building?

 We recommend doing virtual team-building events on a regular basis throughout the year.
 But, fall is an especially perfect time for your team to reconnect!